 In November 2020, Apple ditched Intel, launching an updated model with Apple Silicon.
 The M1-powered Macbook Air brought much-improved performance and battery life.
 Apple promised up to 3.5x faster processing power than the previous generation, with up to 5x the graphical performance.
 Its battery can last up to 15 hours of web browsing.
 This update also removed fans, allowing for silent operation.

-In 2010, Apple released a second-generation MacBook Air with a tapered case and solid-state storage.
-There were two sizes: 11-inch and 13-inch models.
+In 2010, Apple released the second-generation models with a tapered case and solid-state storage.
+There were 11-inch and 13-inch options.

 This generation was well-received, helping to push the design into the mainstream.
 Within the next five years, the market was flooded with clones, and Microsoft later coined the name "Ultrabook" to denote Windows laptops that borrowed heavily from the MacBook Air.